Entrepreneurship Center Management (ECM) Certificate Program

 Enter your email address below.

-Entrepreneurship Center Management Certificate Program participants are required to take four courses to complete the program, and major topics covered in the courses will include imperative entrepreneurship center development and sustained operational guidance such as (but not limited to):
+The Entrepreneurship Center Management Certificate Program includes four courses, each of which covers major topics imperative to entrepreneurship center development and sustained operational guidance such as (but not limited to):

 - Basics of entrepreneurial ecosystem development and how to properly position your center